unshackledfitness/UnshackledFitness/README.md

 # Unshackled Fitness

-A workout planner/tracker for weight lifters.
-It is a cross-platform hosted WebAssembly Blazor PWA with a vertical slice architecture that supports MS SQL Server, MySQL, and PostgreSql databases through Entity Framework.
+A workout planner and notebook.
+It is a cross-platform, hosted WebAssembly Blazor PWA with a vertical slice architecture that supports MS SQL Server, MySQL, and PostgreSql databases through Entity Framework.

 ## Run Locally